-- Requests from UNH Law students to engage in course work or programs for credit toward the Juris Doctor degree under the supervision and control of an ABA-accredited law school, including summer programs; and
+- Requests from UNH Franklin Pierce School of Law (UNH Law) students to engage in course work or programs for credit toward the Juris Doctor degree under the supervision and control of an ABA-accredited law school, including summer programs; and

 - Requests for credit transfers into UNH Law from advanced standing transfer students from an ABA-accredited law school or a law school outside of the United States.

 - Semester Courses.
 Approval of programs governed by this rule for courses taken during the fall or spring semesters shall be obtained in advance from the Assistant Dean of Students.
 A student seeking such approval shall have a minimum overall 2.5 GPA, submit an application in writing, including a detailed description of the proposed program and a specific statement of the basis upon which the program is sought.
 Students basing their request on compelling personal circumstances must be in good academic standing.
 Applications should be submitted as early as possible, preferably during the semester preceding the semester in which the proposed program is elected.
 The application and approval process must be completed before the beginning of the semester for which the visitorship is sought.
 A student may not seek a visitorship and a legal residency in two consecutive semesters.